backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKAD - Probes.md

 - Different ways of configuring the readiness probe
 	- ![[attachments/Pasted image 20220926123609.png]]
-	- If we know our application will take 10s to warm up we can add an initial delay to the probe.
+	- *If we know our application will take 10s to warm up we can add an initial delay to the probe*.
 	- We can specify how often to probe.
 - *By default if an application is not ready after **3** attempts the probe will stop*.
 	- We can choose to make more attempts by increasing the failure threshold.